Russellzj/20250219-fizzbuzz-tdd/README.md

 These tests should be updated before any other coding is started.
 We know that the new requirements make these test cases invalid, and after updating the tests, these should fail.
 This is expected and ok!

 ### New Unit Tests
-These tests should be new for Part 2, and should exercise all the different new combinations that can occur – but consider what other tests you might need (hint hint)!
+These tests should be new for Part 2, and should exercise many of the different new combinations that can occur – but consider what other tests you might need (hint hint)!
 * 24 returns "Fizz Bozz"
 * 35 returns "Buzz Bazz"
 * 56 returns "Bazz Bozz"